JRRS1982/balanced-money-backend/README.md

 ## Packages

 * apollo-server: to build and run the graphQl server
-* type-graphql: to generate the schema from typescript
 * [typeorm](https://github.com/typeorm/typeorm): to help interactions with the db
-* reflect-metadata: to work with TS decorators, required if using typeorm and type-graphql
+* reflect-metadata: to work with TS decorators, required if using typeorm
-* typescript
+* typescript: adding types to make JS safer
 * ts-node: to run the server is a development environment
 * nodemon: to restart the server when changes are made to the code
 * mysql: the database